 Uber’s business plan, like that of so many other digital unicorns, is based on extracting all the value from the markets it enters.

 This ultimately means squeezing employees, customers, and suppliers alike in the name of continued growth.
 When people eventually become too poor to continue working as drivers or paying for rides, UBI supplies the required cash infusion for the business to keep operating.
 Graduate Certificate in Digital Education.
 The Science of Learning.

+Unit of Study.
+Learning for Free.
 What’s the best way to organize my research?
 When you’re writing an essay, keeping your research organized is a challenging task.

-There are software products that will help you with many of these steps (see our blog post on Zotero and RefWorks for examples) but many students still choose to do a lot of their organization by hand.
-Like this: Like Loading...
+Unfortunately, there isn’t a “best” way: when this question was asked by a History student we didn’t have just one single answer.
 Religions - Christianity: The Trinity.
 Modern Money Mechanics.
 Introduction to Project Management.
 Project management is an essential skill-set for many careers and in many contexts in our lives.

+Macquarie University - Bachelor of Arts - Psychology.
+Australian Catholic University (ACU) - Bachelor of Arts - Psychology.
 Australian College of Applied Psychology (ACAP) - Diploma of Counselling.
 Counsellor.
 Counsellors assist people to identify and define their emotional issues and better understand themselves by explaining options, setting goals, providing therapy and helping them to take action.
 Counsellors may perform the following tasks: work with clients to find solutions to emotional, mental and lifestyle problemsact as facilitators in group sessionswork with other professionals such as medical practitioners, psychologists and social workers as part of a health management teamact as intermediaries in conflict resolution.